Solo Expat Life in Malaysia

 The Islands: Langkawi & Tioman

-For a total disconnection or an ecotourism project.
+For a complete disconnect or an ecotourism project.

-"Going alone means you are your own project manager.
-Never neglect the legal aspect."
+"Going solo means you are your own project manager.
+Never overlook the legal side of things."

-For a solo expat, the choice of visa will depend on your activity.
-The MM2H (Malaysia My Second Home) program remains a solid option for retirees or individuals with capital, although its conditions were revised in 2024-2025.
-For workers, the Employment Pass (EP) is the most common.
-But the real revolution of 2026 is the DE Rantau, the digital nomad visa, which simplifies access to the territory for web independents.
+For a solo expat, your choice of visa will depend on your activity.
+The MM2H (Malaysia My Second Home) programme remains a solid option for retirees or people with capital, even though its conditions were revised in 2024-2025.
+For workers, the Employment Pass (EP) is the most common route.
+But the real game changer of 2026 is the DE Rantau, the digital nomad visa, which makes entry far easier for online freelancers.

-- PVP (Professional Visit Pass): Ideal for short-term missions (up to 12 months).
+- PVP (Professional Visit Pass): Ideal for short-term assignments (up to 12 months).

-"I arrived in KL with a DE Rantau visa.
+"I arrived in KL on a DE Rantau visa.
 The application was done online in 4 weeks.
-Total cost: about 1000 MYR in government fees.
-I was able to open my bank account at Maybank by presenting my digital permit and my rental agreement.
-Being alone, I chose a condominium with 24/7 security."
+Total cost: around 1,000 MYR in government fees.
+I was able to open my bank account at Maybank by showing my digital pass and my rental contract.
+Living alone, I chose a condominium with 24/7 security."

 Julie D.